priyanshumodi22/WT-Project/README.md

 - OOP Principles
 - A simple program, compiling and executing
 ```
-It's a responsive website with sections made for the given topics.
+It's a responsive website for the given topics.

 ###
 ### Features :-